 As there are probably hundreds of medical conditions caused by inflammation here are some that you're likely familiar with that don't “itis.”

-- Leaky gut syndrome (increased intestinal permeability): This condition can develop for many reasons.
+- Leaky gut syndrome: Normally, the intestinal wall is well protected and does not allow unwanted substances to pass through.
+When the gut becomes inflamed and “leaky,” however, food particles, bacteria, and other microorganisms can pass unchecked through the intestinal wall barrier.
+The substances that pass through the intestinal wall and into the bloodstream can activate the immune system, which can subsequently lead to inflammation.
+You may experience joint pain, as immune complexes become deposited in the joint space causing more immune activation, or atypical skin rashes.
+This condition can develop for many reasons.
 A common cause that I see clinically is SIBO (small intestine bacterial overgrowth), which is a condition where too many bacteria are present in the small intestine.
 An overgrowth of bacteria, or dysbiosis, can damage the lining of the intestinal tract.

 - Diabetes: Diabetes occurs when the body loses insulin sensitivity, or the ability to transport glucose molecules across cell membranes into cells.
 Too much glucose for too long a period of time can damage cells, vessels, tissues, and eventually organs.